 Open Recreation.
-The Carpenter Sports Building is open for recreational use on Monday through Friday from 4:00 p.m. to 11:00 p.m. and on Saturday and Sunday from 12:00 noon to 9:00 p.m., except when special events are scheduled.
+The Carpenter Sports Building is open for recreational use on Monday through Friday from 12 noon to 1:00 p.m. and 4:00 p.m. to 10:00 p.m. and on Saturday and Sunday from 12:00 noon to 8:00 p.m., except when special events are scheduled.
 Facilities available include a swimming pool, racquetball courts, squash courts, basketball courts, volleyball courts, weight rooms, Student Fitness Center, Outdoor Recreation Resource Center, indoor climbing wall, and fields.
 For hours of specific facilities, call (302) 831-2264.
 A current University of Delaware I.D. card is required to gain entrance to the building.

 Intramural Programs.
 The University provides an extensive intramural athletic program for men and women.
 The Intramural Council, made up of representatives from campus organizations participating in the program and the Associate or Assistant Director, meet once a week to organize schedules and set up ground rules for the various sports.
 Usually, more than half the students compete in some phase of the intramural program.
-There are leagues, tournaments, and contests established for the men's, women's, and coed divisions in the following sports: badminton, basketball, billiards, bowling, broomball, field hockey, golf, indoor soccer, innertube water polo, lacrosse, racquetball, soccer, softball, squash, table tennis, 10K run, tennis, flag football, ultimate frisbee, volleyball, and walleyball.
+There are leagues, tournaments, and contests established for the men's, women's, and coed divisions in the following sports: badminton, basketball, billiards, field hockey, golf, indoor soccer, innertube water polo, lacrosse, racquetball, soccer, softball, street hockey, table tennis, 5K series, tennis, flag football, ultimate frisbee, volleyball, and walleyball